Motor Carrier Number vs DOT Number

 Key Points: The Differences Between DOT Numbers & MC Numbers

-- MC numbers, on the other hand, are issued by the FMCSA's Motor Carrier Management Information System and are used to track a motor carrier’s compliance with safety regulations.
+• On the other hand, MC numbers are issued by the FMCSA's Motor Carrier Management Information System and are used to track a motor carrier’s compliance with safety regulations.

-- Additionally, a DOT number can be obtained in one day while an MC number takes up to two weeks before it is issued.
-Also visit the link.
+• A DOT number can also be obtained in one day, while an MC number takes up to two weeks before it is issued.
+Also, visit the link.

-- Most commercial interstate drivers use both MC numbers and DOT numbers at the same time in order to operate in legal manner.
+• Most commercial interstate drivers use both MC numbers and DOT numbers at the same time to operate legally.